DiJester/yf-23a/README.md

 # YF-23A
-YF-23A mod for DCS world
+YF-23A mod for DCS world.
+Version 0.0.1.

 ### About YF-23
 The YF-23 is an American single-seat, twin-engine, supersonic stealth fighter aircraft technology demonstrator, built by Northrop/McDonnell Douglas, designed for the USAF.
 The design was a finalist in the USAF's Advanced Tactical Fighter (ATF) competition, battling the Lockheed YF-22 for a production contract.